 Even if a man recognises that he is a victim, it’s often the hardest thing for him to admit it to himself, let alone anyone else.

-Perhaps one of the reasons that domestic abuse by women, towards men is so hard to identify, is that it’s not just as simple as a slap round the face during a heated argument, or the odd cup being thrown at them in frustration.
+Perhaps one of the reasons that domestic abuse by women, towards men is so hard to identify, is that it’s not just as simple as a slap around the face during a heated argument, or the odd cup being thrown at them in frustration.
 If only it was that easy to spot.

 Domestic abuse is more widely reported and acknowledged amongst females, than males.
 However, the mental damage is equally devastating, no matter what your gender, and it can be dished out in many subtle ways, many of them not even physical.

 Examples of domestic abuse towards men include, (but there are many, many more):

 This can take many many forms, not just a punch, such as: